-The development of the forecast model requires that the model provides a reliable forecast and should be stable enough to simulate several hours of the tsunami event.
-A set of reliability and stability tests was conducted by simulating synthetic events emanating from different regions and using different earthquake magnitudes (Mw= 9.3, 7.5 and 6.2).
-Since each tsunami event is unique, tests using different earthquake magnitudes and source locations would indicate if the model grid developed will generate instabilities that need to be corrected.
-This set of tests is not exhaustive however, representative cases from select sources should be sufficient.
-A total of six artificial mega-tsunamis (Mw=9.3) were generated from twenty unit sources with a slip value of twenty five meters for each unit source.
-One case of Mw=7.5 uses one unit source with a slip of one meter while one case of Mw=6.2 is to tests the model for a small wave condition.
+The development of the forecast model requires that the model provide a reliable forecast and be stable enough to simulate several hours of the tsunami event.
+A set of reliability and stability tests was conducted by simulating synthetic events emanating from different regions and using different earthquake magnitudes (Mw 9.3, 7.5, and 6.2).
+Since each tsunami event is unique, tests using various earthquake magnitudes and source locations would indicate if the model grid developed will generate instabilities that need to be corrected.
+This set of tests is not exhaustive.
+However, representative cases from select sources should be sufficient.
+A total of six artificial mega-tsunamis (Mw 9.3) were generated from twenty unit sources with a slip value of 25 m for each unit source.
+One case of Mw 7.5 uses one unit source with a slip of one meter while one case of Mw 6.2 tests the model for a small wave condition.
 The unit sources are from the propagation database developed at NCTR (Gica et al., 2008).
-Tests were conducted for a total of 24 hours simulation for the forecast model and 12 hours for the reference model.
-The list of sources used are indicated in Table 2 for the artificial mega-tsunamis, Mw=7.5 and Mw=6.2.
-The locations in reference to Montauk, New York are shown in Figure 6.
+Tests were conducted using a 24-hr simulation for the forecast model and 12 hr for the reference model.
+The list of sources used is indicated in Table 2 for the artificial mega-tsunamis Mw 7.5 and Mw 6.2.
+The locations in reference to Montauk are shown in Figure 6.